talkdai/dialog/README.md

-# dialog
+# Dialog

 Humanized Conversation API (using LLM)

-> proportional conversation in a human way without exposing that you are an LLM answering
+> conversations in a human way without exposing that it's a LLM answering

-## Configurantions
+## Settings

-To use the project, you need to have the `.csv` file with the knowledge base and the `.toml` file with the prompt configuration.
+To use this project, you need to have a `.csv` file with the knowledge base and a `.toml` file with your prompt configuration.

 ### `.csv` knowledge base